ngarciaotero/DownPaymentAssistance/DownPayment/DPA_app/DownpaymentSavingsCalculator-develop/README.md

 # HTML, CSS, JS (Auto Refresh)

-This template is a starter for building a website with HTML, CSS and JS, powered by [Vite](https://vitejs.dev/).
+This template is a starter for building the Down Payment Assistance Calculator, powered by [Vite](https://vitejs.dev/).
 HTML provides the basic structure, CSS controls formatting, and JavaScript controls the behavior of different elements.

 Hit run to see this project in action.
 It will auto-refresh as you edit the HTML, CSS and JS files.